whiteducksoftware/azure-devops-build-agent-pro/docs/scalable.md

 Helpful links: [Create a scale set agent pool](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/scale-set-agents?view=azure-devops#create-the-scale-set-agent-pool)

-## Connect to a VM for troubleshooting purpose
+## Connect to a VM for troubleshooting purpose (with Azure Bastion)

 By default all VM's inside the scale set are not provisioned with a public IP, thus can not be reached from outside e.g. trough SSH.
 In case there is the need to connect to a VM you can use vNet peering and Azure Bastion.
 There are a couple important steps when creating the vNet.